VioletGiraffe/file-commander/README.md

 File Commander
 ==============

    Qt-based cross-platform Total Commander-like dual panel file manager for Windows, Mac and Linux with support for plugins.

 ![Windows screenshot](/../gh-pages/screenshots/Windows/Clip.jpg?raw=true)

+***Cloning the repository***

+   The main git repository has submodules, so execute `create_submodules` script (available as .bat for Windows and .sh for Win / Mac) after cloning file-commander to clone the nseted repositories.
+After that, you can use `pull_submodules` script to pull incoming changes to all the subreporsitories and update them to the latest revision.

 ***Building***